For a number of years we have been, and still are,

 We are an Anglican religious order of lay and ordained brothers and we consider ourselves part of the larger Cistercian family which traces its origin to 1098.
-As Cistercians we follow the Rule of St Benedict and thus we are part of the Benedictine family as well.
+As Cistercians we follow the Rule of Saint Benedict and thus we are part of the Benedictine family as well.
 Our lives are dedicated to seeking union with God, through Jesus Christ whilst living a dispersed and uncloistered form of monasticism.

 All Cistercian monasteries are dedicated to Mary, the Mother of God-Incarnate.
 The foundation day of the Cistercian Abbey of Hailes in Gloucestershire (5 November) is the patronal feast of our Order, and our patroness is Our Lady of Hailes.